 - Upper School: Snacks are available in the Wright Community Center and in the library.

 - Middle School: Snacks are available in the dining room.

 Where should I park?

 Please park in designated campus parking lots.
-The temporary parking area on the field to the south of Allen Gates Hall at the Upper School will be available.
+The temporary parking area on the field to the south of Allen Gates Hall at the Upper School will also be available for both Middle and Upper Back-to-School Nights.
 Do not park in front of the mailboxes or driveways of our neighbors.
 If possible, please carpool.